 It would be a wonderful achievement if all parents were suddenly on the side of the new head; eager to please, raise lots of money for the school fund and queue up to contribute to the school improvement plan.
 It may be an unrealistic thought initially, but working on getting the relationship right with parents will ensure that positive support is achieved from these valuable stakeholders.

 Invite parents to meet with you in an informal but structured setting.
 When I was first appointed to headship, I held two separate meetings in order to provide parents with a choice of time.
 During the meetings getting the balance right is crucial.
 However, this does not mean that you need to promote a ‘superhero’ image of yourself.
-Don’t offer a vision that you may not be up to realising in the immediate future as it will only lead to demoralisation.
+Don’t offer a vision that you may not be up to realizing in the immediate future as it will only lead to demoralization.
 Do share with them, however, some of your values and principles and how you see them working with you.
 Invite them to tell you in the form of a simple questionnaire what they believe to be positive aspects of the school, areas they would like to see improved in the immediate future and what they would like to see improved in the longer term.
 Keep parents well informed of any school improvements, particularly when a change has been made in response to aspects that parents have suggested.

 Surviving the first year